kaizenn-me/Simple-calculator-cpp/readme.md

 Select an option (1-15):
 ```

-Pick a number and hit Enter!
+Just pick a number and hit Enter!
 It’s that simple! 🎈

 ## 🌐 API Integration

-Get real-time currency rates using `libcurl` from the `exchangerate-api.com`.
-Just ensure you're connected to the internet! 💻🌐
+Access real-time currency rates using `libcurl` from `exchangerate-api.com`.
+Make sure you're connected to the internet! 💻🌐

 ## 📝 License

 Developed by Kaizenn-me.
 All rights reserved © 2024.
 For educational and personal use only.
 Enjoy calculating! 🎉
 ```

-### Key Changes:
+### Key Improvements:
-- Added emojis for a playful touch.
+- Enhanced structure for readability.
-- Used shorter sentences and bullet points for clarity.
+- Added playful emojis for a friendly tone.
-- Retained essential information while making it more approachable.
+- Kept the essential details while improving overall clarity.